 Do you still have questions or concerns about getting the COVID-19 vaccine?
 You’re not alone.

-And there is no such thing as a bad question.
+There is no such thing as a bad question.
 If you’re asking it, then it’s a valid concern.
+And there is a lot of information out there, so we want to make sure you hear from an expert.

-To help you find answers, we’ve rounded up some of the top questions our providers receive from patients like you.
-Read their answers in their own words.
+To help you find answers, we’ve rounded up some of the top questions patients like you have asked their providers.
+Read on to hear Dr. Adu’s answers.

 Is it safe to get the COVID-19 vaccine?